The Pros and Cons of Intermittent Fasting for Women Over 60

 On the other hand, some of the cons include potential nutrient deficiencies, difficulty sticking to the diet, and negative effects on certain medical conditions.

-Additionally, it is crucial to listen to your body and make sure you are getting enough nutrients and calories during your eating periods.
+Also, it’s important to listen to your body and make sure you are getting enough nutrients and calories during your eating periods.

 Overall, intermittent fasting can be a safe and effective way to improve your health, but it is not a one-size-fits-all solution and should be approached with caution.